 No, unfortunately not.
 Only the Phantom 4 Pro currently has the H.264 / HEVC codec in addition to the usual H.265 / AVC.

-From a purely technical point of view, from my point of view there is no reason why the Mavic Air should not be able to support this flight mode should not be supported by the Mavic Air.
-In practice, however, it is not available for the Air in the DJI Go app.
-I hope that it will be delivered with a software update.
-Course-Lock can be used to make beautiful recordings that would otherwise be difficult to fly.
+From a purely technical point of view, there is no reason why the Mavic Air should not be able to support this flight mode.
+But it is practical in the DJI Go App not available for the Air.
+I have hope that it will be delivered with a software update.
+With Course-Lock, very nice shots can be taken that would otherwise be difficult to fly.

 Update 14.02.2018/XNUMX/XNUMX: I just have this video seen about three new tap-fly features the Mavic Air has.
 The Tap-Fly mode "Free" seems to be something like Course-Lock.
 From my point of view, even more flexible, as the drone automatically maintains a climb or descent, which you would otherwise have to do laboriously yourself.